 Energy Conservation Technology Absorption and Foreign Exchange Earnings and Outgo

-Particulars of Employeesof
+Particulars of Employees

 The information pursuant to Section 197 read with Rule 5 of the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 the relevant statement is annexedas Annexure -V.

 Significant Material Changes after Balance Sheet Date Affecting Financial Position

-Subsidiaries Joint Ventures and Associates Companies
+Subsidiaries Joint Ventures and Associate Companies

 Your Company has not accepted any public deposit within the meaning of provisions ofsection 73 of the Companies Act 2013 read with the Companies (Acceptance of Deposits)Rules 2014 and there is no outstanding deposit due for re-payment.

-Disclosure under the Sexual Harassment Of Women At Workplace (Prevention ProhibitionAnd Redressal) Act 2013
+Disclosure under the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013

-In line with the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 the Company has complied with the provisionsrelating to the constitution of Internal Complaints Committee for reporting concernsrelated to sexual harassment at workplace.
+In line with the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 the Company has complied with provisions relating tothe constitution of Internal Complaints Committee for reporting concerns with regard tosexual harassment at workplace.